Hiimus/arca_bookstore/README.md

 ### Products Page

-All the products pages(books, arts & crafts, games) are the same, except for the actual products.
+All the product pages(books, arts & crafts, games) are the same, except for the actual products.

-- The products page have a heading, stating what category is being viewed, and all the subcategories listed below the heading.
-These subcategories can be clicked, to view all products withing that subcategory.
+- The products page has a heading, stating what category is being viewed, and all the subcategories listed below the heading.
+These subcategories can be clicked, to view all products within that subcategory.

-- On the products pages there is a sort selector on the right side that have different options for sorting, and a product counter to the left side, with a link to all products next to it.
+- On the products pages there is a sort selector on the right side that has different options for sorting, and a product counter to the left side, with a link to all products next to it.

 - Edit/Delete buttons for superusers to edit or delete products.